 Financial instruments, which potentially subject the Company to concentrations of credit risk consist principally of accounts receivable.
 The Company performs ongoing credit evaluations of its customers and maintains allowances for potential credit losses.
-Sales to the Company's recurring customers are generally made on open account with terms consistent with the industry.
+Sales to the Company's recurring customers are generally made on open accounts with terms consistent with the industry.
 Credit is extended based on an evaluation of the customer's financial condition and payment history.
 Past due accounts are determined based on how recently payments have been made in relation to the terms granted.
 Amounts are written off against the allowance in the period that the Company determines that the receivable is not collectable.
 The Company purchases insurance on receivables from certain commercial customers to minimize the Company's credit risk.
 The Company does not typically obtain collateral to secure credit risk.
 Customers with inadequate credit are required to provide cash in advance or letters of credit.
 The Company does not assess interest on receivable balances.
 A substantial percentage of the Company's receivables come from low-risk government entities.
-No customer accounted for more than 10% of the Company's accounts receivable at January 31, 2023 and 2022.
-Because of the short time between shipment and collection, the net carrying value of receivables approximates the fair value for these assets.
-No customer exceeded 10% of the Company's net sales for fiscal years ended January 31, 2023 and 2022.
-Foreign net sales were approximately 4.4% and 3.6% of the Company's net sales for fiscal years 2023 and 2022, respectively.
+The Company had two customers with balances greater than 10% of the Company's accounts receivable at January 31, 2025.
+There were no customers accounted for more than 10% of the Company's accounts receivables approximates the fair value for these assets.
+No customer exceeded 10% of the Company's net sales for fiscal years ended

+January 31, 2025 and 2024.
+Foreign net sales were approximately 12.3% and 4.7% of the Company's net sales for fiscal years 2025 and 2024, respectively.